header source

 ぷるぷるした直方体

-Cover Image for Organizing the Current State of IIDX and the Road to Kaiden
+Cover Image for Current State of IIDX and the Path to Kaiden

-Organizing the Current State of IIDX and the Road to Kaiden
+Current State of IIDX and the Path to Kaiden

-August flew by in the blink of an eye.
-As a conclusion, I will organize the current state and challenges of IIDX and consider what is lacking to achieve Kaiden.
+August has ended in the blink of an eye.
+As a wrap-up, I'll organize the current state and challenges of IIDX, and consider what's missing to achieve Kaiden.

 Current State